Tracey Poirier: Continued career

 Poirier commanded the 186th Brigade Support Battalion from September 2013 to April 2016.
 She then attended the United States Army War College (AWC), from which she graduated in June 2017 with a Master of Strategic Studies degree.
 Poirier was an AWC Carlisle Scholar as well as a Distinguished Graduate.
 In 2017 and 2018, Poirier again served in Iraq, this time with Joint Special Operations Command.
 She commanded the 124th Regiment from April 2019 to April 2021.
 She was the first female commander of the 124th Regiment Regional Training Institute.

 In January 2021, Poirier left her position as assistant vice president for student affairs at Norwich University to become the full-time chief of staff for the Vermont Army National Guard.
 In May 2022, she was assigned as the Vermont National Guard's full-time director of the joint staff.
 She was promoted to brigadier general in July 2023, to date from November 2022, the first female member of the Vermont Army National Guard to attain general officer's rank.
+She served in this position until August 2025 and was a temporary assistant general until October 2025, when she retired.

 Family

-Poirier is married to Colonel Leonard J. Poirier, who assumed command of the 86th Infantry Brigade Combat Team in 2022.
+Poirier is married to Colonel Leonard J. Poirier, who commanded the 86th Infantry Brigade Combat Team from 2022 to 2024.
 They are the parents of four children, and reside in Barre Town.